Skip to content

 The Bottom Line

-Spirit weeks fail when they’re a random 5-day theme dump, need a $30 costume, treat the in-office day as the “real” day, and rank join-in in public.
-But LearnClash ran 12 pilots and the shape that works is a 5-day arc, a $0 cost floor, async by default, and credit with no public board.
+Spirit weeks fail in four predictable ways: a random 5-day theme dump, a $30 costume nobody budgeted for, an in-office day treated as the “real” one, and a public ranking that singles people out.
+The shape that works inverts all four.
+A 5-day arc, a $0 cost floor, async by default, credit with no public board, and a LearnClash trivia round at the mid-week peak.

-Spirit week decision tree: arc-ordered vs random dump, $0 cost floor vs costume cost, async-first vs Zoom-afterthought, opt-in credit vs public ranking, LearnClash Wed trivia vs no peak Figure 9: The 5 picks that flip a spirit week from 41 to 64 percent week-total join-in.
+Spirit week decision tree: arc-ordered vs random dump, $0 cost floor vs costume cost, async-first vs Zoom-afterthought, opt-in credit vs public ranking, LearnClash Wed trivia vs no peak Figure 9: The 5 picks that flip a spirit week from a random dump to a week that holds.

 • Arc-order the 5 days (warmup → identity → play → altruism → close)